-With the normal setup, spam messages are stored locally, so they are only accessible on one Mac.
-If you are using multiple Macs, you can instead store the spam on the server so that the same spam mailbox is visible on all the Macs.
+If you have selected a local mailbox for storing spam messages, they they will only be accessible on the Mac that caught them.
+If you are using multiple Macs, we especially recommend that you store the spam on the server so that the same spam is visible on all the Macs.